 Starting at $500 (before any educational discounts), the Robomaster S1 is one part coding lesson, one part robot assembly class, and one part Mario Kart, and it’s an absolute blast.
 You see, because unlike a cheap RC car you might find at Walmart, the Robomaster comes completely dissembled, which means you’ll need to piece together its 46 various part before you can take it for a spin.

-Once you assemble the Robomaster S1 (S1 stands for “Step 1"), you can hop behind the vehicle’s controls using the Robomaster app, which is split into a three sections: Solo, Battle, and Lab.
+Once you get the Robomaster S1 running (S1 stands for “Step 1"), you can hop behind the vehicle’s controls using the Robomaster app, which is split into a three sections: Solo, Battle, and Lab.
 Solo mode lets you drive the S1 around like a sophisticated RC car, while Battle gives you a couple of different game types to duke it out it against other S1s.

 But if you really want to take advantage of the S1's full potential and educational value, the Lab is where it’s at.
 The S1 is nearly fully customizable and be programmed to do your bidding in Scratch—a kid-friendly programming language with code blocks that can be pieced together like Legos— or Python, for more advanced coders.
 The Robomaster S1 also comes with 36 different sensors, a rechargable battery, and a custom circuit board with six pulse width modulation ports that can accept input from outside parts, so if there’s a component you want to add to the S1 like an accelerometer or second camera, you can bolt it on and then code in support for that component yourself.